patleeman/VSNotes/README.md

 To customize the command and the default command and commit message, update the settings: `vsnotes.commitPushShellCommand` and `vsnotes.commitPushDefaultCommitMessage`.

+### Pull
+[New in 0.8.0] The Pull command is a companion to the Commit and Push command.
+It pulls from remote repo with `git pull` by default.
+To customize the command, update the settings `vsnotes.pullShellCommand`.

 # Settings
 Available settings